leakeyqq/questapp/README.md

 ## How it works
 ### For brands

-- A business/brand signs up on QuestPanda.
+- A business/brand signs up on Questpanda.
 - The business creates a marketing campaign on the app.
 We call it a quest.
 - The business deposits cUSD into the prize pool.
 - The prize pool is what content creators will be competing for and the best videos will get rewards from the prize pool.